CASE STUDY

 Bluetooth Low Energy can support you on your way to providing each client with an innovative solution (image by MoRas ✪)

-Yet, our goal is to give you just about enough knowledge for you to be on the same page with the tech guys talking about BLE integration.
+Yet, our goal is to give you just about enough knowledge to be on the same page with the tech guys talking about BLE integration.
 Surely, we’ll also talk about enabling communication between BLE fitness devices and your app.

 Additionally, we’ll look at some fascinating BLE-based fitness device use cases, give you insights on how to simultaneously connect several devices, and share our experience in the integration process for the projects in the fitness industry that Stormotion’s worked on.